Refinitiv/Real-Time-SDK/Java/Ema/README.md

     Library Name            Package Version
     ------------            ----------------
-    ema-3.10.0.2.jar         ema3.10.0.G1
+    ema-3.10.1.0.jar         ema3.10.1.L1

-    NOTE: ema-3.10.0.2-test.jar containing test utilities is available and published to Maven Central.
+    NOTE: ema-3.10.1.0-test.jar containing test utilities is available and published to Maven Central.
 This may also be built using `gradlew packageTests`.

 # EMA Java Issues and Workarounds

-- ESDK-475 When using DirectoryMsg.decode(), Source Directory FilterActions of Update may be overwritten with Set

-- ESDK-312 Watchlist fans out Dictionary state of Open/Suspect state instead of Closed/Recover

 - Users of encrypted tunneling connection type may encounter trust issues with DigiCert certificates.
 JRE8 update 91 and higher support DigiCert certificates.
 Users can upgrade to a higher JRE version if they encounter problems.

 - EMA can not download dictionary from a LSEG Real-Time Distribution System over a Websocket connection using the tr_json2/rssl_json protocol.
 This is a limitation of the simplied JSON protocol.